Daniele De Rossi: Personal life

 De Rossi was born in Rome.
-He is the son of Alberto De Rossi, former Roma player and Roma's Primavera coach.
+He is the son of Alberto De Rossi, former Roma's Primavera coach.
 He married Tamara Pisnoli on 18 May 2006, the mother of his daughter Gaia and ex-dancer of Mediaset, Sarabanda.
 The couple separated in early 2009.
 On 29 December 2006, according to a survey for the Italian edition of Men's Health, he was named Italian athlete of the year for 2007.

 De Rossi made his debut for Roma wearing the number 27 shirt, which he wore for two seasons.
 He then switched to the number 4, which he also wore during the 2006 World Cup.
 With the birth of his daughter on 16 June 2005, he changed to number 16 during the 2005–06 season, which one of his idols, Roy Keane, had also worn.

 De Rossi was chosen as a Pringles spokesperson for Euro 2008, along with other top European football players such as Thierry Henry, Fernando Torres, Alexander Frei, Philipp Lahm and Michael Owen.
-He also appears in an Adidas "Dream Big" Commercial along with Steven Gerrard, Michael Ballack and David Beckham.
+He also appears in an Adidas "Dream Big" commercial along with Steven Gerrard, Michael Ballack and David Beckham.

 De Rossi is featured on the cover of the Italian edition of EA Sports' FIFA 09 video game.
 The picture on the cover is taken from De Rossi's emphatic goal-scoring celebration after scoring against Internazionale in the Supercoppa Italiana in 2008.

 De Rossi has a tattoo on his leg of a mocked-up triangular "hazard" sign of a tackle being performed, reflecting his tough-tackling reputation.

 On 26 December 2015, De Rossi married his partner, English-born Italian actress and model Sarah Felberbaum, in a private ceremony in the Maldives; the couple had been in a relationship since 2011, and have a daughter together, Olivia Rose, born on 14 February 2014, and a son together, Noah, born on 3 September 2016.

-In March 2016, he put his World Cup winner's medal in the coffin of Pietro Lombardi, who had been the kitman of the Italian national team in the 2006 World Cup.
+In March 2016, he put his World Cup winner's medal in the coffin of Pietro Lombardi, who had been the kitman of the Italy national team in the 2006 World Cup.

 On 9 April 2021, it was announced that De Rossi had become hospitalised in Rome due to COVID-19 symptoms; by 13 April, he had been discharged, and by 26 April, he had recovered.